Genaker/TerraformMagentoCloud/README.md

 ```

-If you have any questions feel free send me an email  – yegorshytikov@gmail.com
+If you have any questions feel free to send me an email  – yegorshytikov@gmail.com